tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_6.md

 "Kill me," the nods spell out, over and over again.

 In the far corner of the lab, a small, dimly lit cage draws our attention.
 As we approach, the soft whimpering of a child pierces the heavy silence.
 Inside, a young boy huddles in the shadows, his small form curled into a ball.
-It's Luc, his eyes wide with terror, staring back at us through the bars.
+It's Luc, staring back at us through the bars.

 Luc recoils as we near, his sobs cutting through the sterile air.